-TABLE 3
+TABLE 2

-Reasons for Use of Not applicable Criteria 1 If a criterion does not apply to the building type (e.g., if there are no oil fired burners on site, 1 questions related to oil fired burners would be designated Not Applicable).
+TABLE 5 Reason s for Use of Not applicable Criteria 1 If a criterion does not apply to the building type (e.g., if there are no oil fired burners on site, questions related to oil fired burners would be designated Not Applicable).
 2 If a code or regulation overrides, conflicts with, or otherwise prevents compliance with a criterion.
 3 If a criterion conflicts with best practices based on regional climatic differences.